spiderocta/game-of-life/README.md

 ## app screenshots
 ![image](https://github.com/spiderocta/game-of-life/assets/103882018/1ff31bed-bf96-4bad-a473-0b3adfa055b6)

-## how it differs
+## for your knowledge
-- it is interactive game of life
+- it is an interactive game of life
-- using the 3 main keys listed below to control the game
+- by using the 3 main keys listed below to control the game

 ```
         - ENTER     -> randomize the grid